-(PILL), (ABBV) - It Could Be Time For This Pharma ETF
+It Could Be Time For This Pharma ETF (NYSE:PILL)

 PILL, which is often overlooked among leveraged healthcare ETFs, could step into the spotlight as early as Tuesday when the Senate Finance Committee holds a hearing on drug costs.

-CEOs and other high-level executives from companies such as AbbVie Inc. (NYSE: ABBV), Johnson & Johnson (NYSE: JNJ) Merck & Co.
+CEOs and other high-level executives from companies such as AbbVie Inc. (NYSE: ABBV), Johnson & Johnson (NYSE: JNJ), Merck & Co.
 (NYSE: MRK) and Pfizer Inc. (NYSE: PFE), among others, are expected to appear before the committee.
 Those companies are all top 10 holdings in PILL's underlying index.

 “Kevin Gade, a portfolio manager at Bahl & Gaynor focusing on pharmaceutical and biotech stocks, said he expects the executives to point the finger for high drug prices elsewhere in the drug-supply chain, such as at pharmacy benefit managers or insurance companies,” reports Reuters.